rijutawagh04/Lending-Club-Loan-Exploratory-Data-Analysis/README.md

-# Part 3: Data pre-processingConverting ‘issue_d’ to datetime format using pd.to_datetime
+# Part 3: Data pre-processing

-I am creating new columns in the dataframe to store the below values:
+Converting ‘issue_d’ to datetime format using pd.to_datetime I am creating new columns in the dataframe to store the below values:

 •	Issue month as issue_month